 First of all, for me it is very important to prepare my face for makeup, and I think that you should do the same.
 The key to natural, flawless glowing skin begins with a fantastic skin preparation.
 Skin does not look it’s happiest when it is dry, tired, cracked or oily.

-Begin with applying a toner on face and neck, followed by a moisturizing cream also applied to your face and neck.
+Begin with applying a toner on face and neck, followed by a moisturizing cream or a serum also applied to your face and neck.
 You need to assess whether or not your skin is oily or dry and find a face cream suitable for your specific skin type.
-I tend to use Philosophy “Hope in a jar” moisturizer.
+I tend to use Estee Lauder Perfectionist serum.
 I absolutely love this product.

 Apply Foundation and Powder